-- Private and social landlords, home owners and the fire service take active measures to prevent accidents in the home. - The County Council and Highways agency to take practical measures to reduce the causes of road traffic accidents - Our Environmental Health Section's workplace health and safety inspections ensure local businesses provide safe places of work. - For its own employees and visitors ensure the Council's own workplace is a safe one.
+- Will encourage private and social landlords, home owners and the fire service take active measures to prevent accidents in the home. - Will encourage the County Council and Highways agency to take practical measures to reduce the causes of road traffic accidents - Will through it Environmental Health Section's workplace health and safety inspections ensure local businesses provide safe places of work. - Will for its own employees and visitors ensure the Council's own workplace is a safe one.